ciernyvlk/Challenges/Challenge6/metadata/writeup.md

 # Hidden in the sand

-## What vulnerability I have to tested?
+## What vulnerability I have to test?

 Cost: 30%